King Edward VI Aston School

 King Edward VI Aston School is an academy school for boys based in Birmingham for students aged 11-18.
 It is a Christian school.

-The school is one of the 8 schools in Birmingham that make up the King Edward VI Foundation.
+A selective grammar school for boys and one of the twelve schools of King Edward VI in Birmingham.
 It has been part of the Aston community since 1883 and has strong links with many local schools and organisations primarily through the work of its Sports Partnership.

 Values and vision